idealneil/arch-install-guide/README.md

 ip a
 ```

-- For wireless use iwctl
+- For wireless, set up the connection using iwctl

 ```
 iwctl